hajjiinnn/startup/README.md

 ## Comments

-You can include comments in your HTML files by starting the comment with `<!--` and ending it with `-->`.
-Any text withing a comment block will be completely ignored when the browser renders it.

 ```html
 <!-- commented text -->
 ```

 ## Special characters

-HTML uses several reserved characters for defining its file format.
-If you want to use those characters in your content then you need to escape them using the `entity` syntax.
-For example, to display a less than symbol (`<`) you would instead use the less than entity (`&lt;`).
-You can also use the entity syntax to represent any unicode character.
+To use certain characters in your content, you need to escape them using the `entity` syntax.

 | Character | Entity      |
 | --------- | ----------- |